-What’s the best way to translate a website in 2020?
-This is a popular question among website owners, and especially if it’s a business website that you’re running!
+What’s the best way to translate a website in 2024?
+This is a popular question among website owners, especially if it’s a business website that you’re running!

 Let’s get started:

 What’s the Best Way to Translate a Website?

 If your website runs on WordPress then getting it translated is a fairly easy thing to do.
 However, you still need a translation or multilingual plugin to handle the main task.
 Here’s why:

 You might have heard that WordPress is “translation-ready” or “ready for localization,” which suggests that all the tools required to get your website translated are already there, built-in.